-17 Memorandum, U.S. Census Bureau, 2020 Census Program Memorandum Series: 2018.02, Using Two Separate Questions for Race and Ethnicity in 2018 End-to-End Census Test and 2020 Census (Jan.
-26, 2018), https://www2.census.gov/programs-surveys/decennial/2020/program-management/memo-series/2020-memo-2018 02.pdf.
+&lt;sup>17 Memorandum, U.S. Census Bureau, 2020 Census Program Memorandum Series: 2018.02, Using Two Separate Questions for Race and Ethnicity in 2018 End-to-End Census Test and 2020 Census (Jan.
+26, 2018), https://www2.census.gov/programs-surveys/decennial/2020/program-management/memo-series/2020-memo-2018\02.pdf.

-- 64. Major testing of proposed changes to the 2020 Census questionnaire began with the 2014 Census Test.
+- (1) Defendants failed to adequately test the inclusion of a citizenship demand on the 2020 Census. - 64.
+Defendants added a citizenship demand to the 2020 Census without following required standards for testing the content, specific language, and layout of new inquiries.
+Specifically, Defendants ignored IQA standards that require testing of each inquiry to "ensure that all components of a survey function as intended," and require incorporation of testing results into the final design of the questionnaire.
+These testing standards promote the accuracy of the decennial census, which is Defendants' primary constitutional obligation. - 65.
+Major testing of proposed changes to the 2020 Census questionnaire began with the 2014 Census Test.
 At that time, the Census Bureau assessed wording changes to the race and Hispanic origin question, as well as new potential response categories for married and unmarried relationships.
-The 2014 test did not assess the content, wording, or layout of a demand for citizenship information. - 65.
+The 2014 test did not assess the content, wording, or layout of a demand for citizenship information. - 66.
 For the 2020 Census, the 2015 National Content Test was the opportunity for the U.S. Census Bureau to "compare different versions of questions prior to making final decisions."
-19 - 66.
+19 - 67.
 The Census Bureau designed and conducted the National Content Test in 2015.
 While the Census Bureau tested the changes to questions related to race and ethnicity, the Bureau did not design tests of language, layout, or instructions for a potential citizenship demand.
-The Census Bureau announced the results of this test in early March 2017, none of which related to citizenship. - 67.
-The Census Bureau had other opportunities during the major tests in 2016 and April 2017 to test its questionnaire for the 2020 Census.
-However, the questionnaires assessed in these tests did not include a question regarding citizenship.
-In fact, the Census Bureau did not begin considering whether to add a demand for citizenship information to the 2020 Census until approximately eight months after it began conducting major testing in 2017.
+The Census Bureau announced the results of this test in early March 2017, none of which related to citizenship.

-18 Office of Mgmt. & Budget, Statistical Policy Directive No. 2: Standards and Guidelines for Statistical Surveys Section 1.4 (2006).
+&lt;sup>18 Office of Mgmt. & Budget, Statistical Policy Directive No. 2: Standards and Guidelines for Statistical Surveys Section 1.4 (2006).

-19 U.S. Census Bureau, Information Collection Request: 2015 National Content Test, 80 Fed.
+&lt;sup>19 U.S. Census Bureau, Information Collection Request: 2015 National Content Test, 80 Fed.
 Reg.
 29,609, 29,610 (May 22, 2015).